 The National Debt Of Singapore

-The four devices that the Monetary Authority of Singapore uses to raise funds for the government are:
+The four methods used by the Monetary Authority of Singapore to raise funds for the government are:

 - Singapore Savings Bonds